A Certain Justice: Plot summary

 Venetia Aldridge is a brilliant criminal lawyer who is set to take over as Head of Chambers at Pawlet Court, a fictitious London Inn of Court.
 Then she is found stabbed to death in her room, wearing an old-fashioned wig which has been doused in blood.
 Knowledge of where to find the wig, and the blood stored in a refrigerator ready for a private operation, indicates that the most probable culprit comes from Pawlet Court itself, where Venetia has made many enemies.

 The present Head of Chambers, Hubert Langton, would prefer his successor to be Drysdale Laud, with whom he confers regularly.
 Dependent on that succession also will be the professional future of more junior members, such as Simon Costello, in whose casework Venetia has discovered irregularities; or Catherine Beddington, who Venetia does not consider able enough to continue in chambers once her pupillage ends.
 More tenuously, Desmond Ulrick's younger brother had committed suicide in the past while at the school tyrannised by Venetia's headmaster father.
 And among employees on the chambers staff are other potential enemies: Harry Naughton, the Senior Clerk who is unlikely to persuade Venetia to allow him to work beyond retirement age so as to make ends meet; or the secretary of chambers, Valerie Caldwell, whose delinquent brother Venetia refuses to defend.

-In the past Venetia had got off a murderer who went on to commit other crimes.
-That had been a child rapist, the grandmother of one of whose later victims, Mrs Carpenter, is now employed by the agency contracted to clean Pawlet Court in the evening.
-More recently Venetia has successfully defended Garry Ashe against the charge of the murder of his prostitute aunt and now faces the unwelcome fact that Garry has become engaged to her savage daughter, Octavia.
-Could Garry perhaps be more interested in the inheritance that would come to the besotted Octavia on her mother's death?
+In the past Venetia had successfully defended a murderer who went on to commit other crimes as well as a child rapist.
+The grandmother of one of the victims, Mrs Carpenter, is now employed by the agency contracted to clean Pawlet Court in the evening.
+More recently Venetia has successfully defended Garry Ashe against the charge of the murder of his prostitute aunt and now faces the unwelcome fact that Garry has become engaged to her daughter, Octavia.
+Could Garry perhaps be more interested in the inheritance that would come to Octavia on her mother's death?